w1j0y/ig-content-intelligence/README.md

 ## Applicability Beyond Restaurants

-Although IG Trend Radar is optimized and documented using restaurants as the primary example, the underlying pipeline is category-agnostic.
+Although IG Content Intelligence is optimized and documented using restaurants as the primary example, the underlying pipeline is category-agnostic.

 By changing: